plmercereau/chat-dbt/README.md

 # Chat-DBT

-A simple prompt to interact with your database using OpenAI ChatGPT.
+A simple prompt for interacting with your database using OpenAI ChatGPT.

 ## Usage